 Who We Are

-DREAM is an all-donation supported, all-volunteer rescue for dachshunds and dachshund mixes.
+DREAM is a rescue for dachshunds and dachshund mixes.
 We focus on dogs and homes in our geographical area – Atlanta, North Georgia, and Savannah.
+Our mission is supported solely through donations, and we are run completely by volunteers.

 We envision a time when every dachshund in Georgia has a loving home for its entire life.
 We believe that the welfare of our companion animals is an indication of the health of our society.
 We see the current welfare of our companion animals as a disease.
 To treat the symptoms of this disease, we rescue, rehabilitate, and rehome dachshunds in need.
 To treat the causes of this disease, we educate the public on compassionate dog guardianship of any breed.
 We want to have a deep, direct impact in a limited geographic area, rather than a small impact in a large geographic area.